kubernetes/website/docs/concepts/storage/volumes.md

 ### fc (fibre channel)

-An `fc` volume allows an existing fibre channel volume to be mounted into your pod.
+An `fc` volume allows an existing fibre channel volume to be mounted in a pod.
-You can specify single or multiple target World Wide Names to the parameter targetWWNs in your volume configuration.
-If multiple WWNs are specified, targetWWNs expects that those WWNs from multi-path connection.
+You can specify single or multiple target World Wide Names using the parameter `targetWWNs` in your volume configuration.
+If multiple WWNs are specified, targetWWNs expect that those WWNs are from multi-path connections.

 __Important: You must configure FC SAN Zoning to allocate and mask those LUNs (volumes) to the target WWNs beforehand so that Kubernetes hosts